 This coverage includes the cat bond, thought to be the first ever to protect solely against wildfire risks.

 PG&E is currently liable for the costs of wildfires in the state caused by its equipment, even if it did not act negligently.
-Investors have named the firm’s equipment as the ignition source of 16 fires in northern California since October, according to Bloomberg.
+Investigators have named the firm’s equipment as the ignition source of 16 fires in northern California since October, according to Bloomberg.

 In its business update on July 27, PG&E announced it accrued charges of $2.5bn over the first half of the year related to estimated third party claims in connection with 14 of the northern California wildfires.